Skip to content

 }

 The second thing to enable sharedTest is to create a directory called sharedTest, at the same directory level with test and androidTest.
-The Android Studio doesn’t support it, so we should create it manually.
-FragmentScenarioSample’s sharedTest directory is a good example for it.
+Android Studio doesn't support it, so we should create it manually.
+FragmentScenarioSample's sharedTest directory is a good example for it.

 The next step we should do is to add sharedTest directory to test's and androidTest's source directory.
 FragmentScenarioSample's build.gradle is also a good example for it: